deobald/markdown-resume/README.md

 # markdown-resume

+## Custom Notes

+This is a resume I wrote for a 2nd Wave commercial open source EM role.
+It doesn't really reflect my work history outside of that particular lens. -steven

+## Concept

 The simplest possible resume workflow from markdown source.

 Changing the content or styling of a resume or CV is a relatively common event that